tombrille/svelteplot/src/routes/features/plot/+page.md

 -   `grid` - set this flag to activate automatic grids
 -   `x` - options for the x scale
 -   `y` - options for the y scale
+-   `locale` - locale used for automatic number and date formatting in axis ticks

 TODO: List all the options